-What is Anti-VEGF Therapy?
+What Is Anti-VEGF Therapy?

 How does anti-VEGF therapy work?

 Anti-VEGF drugs work by blocking VEGF and minimizing its effects.
-Although VEGF can be beneficial in other parts of the body to promote healing and blood vessel formation, it is problematic when overproduced in the eye due to the delicate nature of the retina and surrounding tissue layers.1,2
+While VEGF can be beneficial in other parts of the body to promote healing and blood vessel formation, it is problematic when overproduced in the eye due to the delicate nature of the retina and surrounding tissue layers.1,2

-Formulations of anti-VEGF drugs
+Examples of anti-VEGF drugs

-There are several different anti-VEGF drugs, including:1,2
+There are many anti-VEGF drugs, including:1-4

 What are the possible side effects of anti-VEGF drugs?

-Things to consider about anti-VEGF drugs
+Things to know about anti-VEGF drugs